-Heybike Explore Electric Bike Review
+Heybike Explore E-Bike Review

 This fat tire electric bike is your grocery getter, gear hauler, everyday cruiser.
 With its 26”x4 inch tires, you can ride it all year long in the wet and snow.

-Frame
+Heybike Explore Frame

 This Heybike Electric bike has everything you need and nothing of what you don’t.
 The battery is neatly tucked behind the seat tube and can be easily removed after turning the saddle out of the way.
 The frame features a step through design, allowing rider heights from 5’5”-6’6”.